zenom/dotfiles-new/README.markdown

 structured the project accordingly.

-If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+If you're interested in the philosophy behind why projects like these are awesome, you might want to [read zach holmans post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## install

-- `git clone git://github.com/holman/dotfiles ~/.dotfiles`
+- `git clone --recursive git@github.com:zenom/dotfiles-new.git ~/.dotfiles`
 - `cd ~/.dotfiles`
 - `rake install`